RCIC-UCI-Public/website-rcic/docs/source/software/software.rst

 requirements when compared to other applications.
 The size of the problem is quite large, and grows with each new application.

-.. important:: | HPC3 operating system is Rocky Linux 8 (as of August 30, 2022).
-               | All installed software is compiled specifically for this OS.

-For the most part, cluster users only need to know (or discover) the *already-available application environment module* and load it prior to using the application.

 TODO [.h2copy]#Available Software on HPC3#
 TODO <<modules-update.txt#, DETAILED INFO about modules update for Linux 8>>